tensorflow/tflite-micro/tensorflow/lite/micro/docs/compression.md

-The Generic Benchmark Application can be used to see the size of the model, the amount of arena memory used, and the size of the interpreter data structures including those involved with tensor conpression.
+The Generic Benchmark Application can be used to see the size of the model, the amount of arena memory used, and the size of the interpreter data structures including those involved with tensor compression.

 The benchmark also reports total inference time, as well as time taken for tensor decompression.
 Timing data may be either wall-clock time or processor